Playboy: 2000–2024: Continue decline, death of Hugh Hefner, and cessation of publication

-Publicly traded

-In autumn 2020, Playboy announced a reverse merger deal with Mountain Crest Acquisition Corp.—a special purpose acquisition company (SPAC).
+In Autumn 2020, Playboy announced a reverse merger deal with Mountain Crest Acquisition Corp.—a special purpose acquisition company (SPAC).
 In February 2021, the stock of a combined company, PLBY Group, began trading on the Nasdaq exchange as "PLBY".

+2025–present: Revival and Picardi appointment

-In August 2024 it was announced that the magazine would relaunch in print in February 2025; it will now be published annually.
-In 2025 it was announced that the Playboy headquarters would move from Los Angeles to Miami Beach by September 2026.
-Alongside plans to open a new Playboy Club in Miami Beach.
+In February 2025, Playboy was relaunched as an annual publication under the leadership of Mike Guy.
+The magazine switched to a quarterly print schedule with the release of its Winter 2025 issue featuring Jane Birkin on the cover.
+Guy exited the magazine at the end of 2025.
+It was then announced that Playboy headquarters would move from Los Angeles to Miami Beach by September 2026, along with plans to open a new Playboy Club in Miami Beach.

+Phillip Picardi was appointed editor-in-chief of Playboy in March 2026, Picardi previously edited Out, Them, and served as the digital editorial director of Teen Vogue.
+Following his appointment Picardi stated to Adweek on joining the magazine "The idea that we need a publication that is able to explain sexuality as a cultural force, especially as our younger folks are facing a sex recession and loneliness epidemic—it felt like the right challenge."

 Circulation history and statistics

 In 1971, Playboy had a circulation rate base of seven million, which was its high point.
 The best-selling individual issue was the November 1972 edition, which sold 7,161,561 copies.
 One-quarter of all American college men were buying or subscribing to the magazine every month.
 On the cover was model Pam Rawlings, photographed by Rowland Scherman.
 Perhaps coincidentally, a cropped image of the issue's centerfold (which featured Lena Söderberg) became a de facto standard image for testing image processing algorithms.
 It is known simply as the "Lenna" (also "Lena") image in that field.
 In 1972, Playboy was the ninth highest circulation magazine in the United States.

 The 1975 average circulation was 5.6 million; by 1981, it was 5.2 million and by 1982 down to 4.9 million.
 Its decline continued in later decades and reached about 800,000 copies per issue in late 2015, and 400,000 copies by December 2017.

 In 1970, Playboy became the first gentleman's magazine printed in braille.
 It is also one of the few magazines whose microfilm format was in color, not black and white.